Follow This 5-Step Plan to Accelerate and Optimize Power BI Dataflow Processing in Azure Data Factory

 Step 5: Scale Power BI Capacities Judiciously

-Finally, also consider how well Power BI service capacities align to support ingesting transformed output datasets from Azure Data Factory pipelines.
+Finally, also consider how well Power BI development service capacities align to support ingesting transformed output datasets from Azure Data Factory pipelines.

 Especially as data volumes multiply, ensure appropriate platform sizing.